 Named after Aphrodite, the Greek goddess of sexual love and beauty, aphrodisiacs are foods or drinks known to stimulate desire—sexual desire, that is.
 We’re all adults here, right?

 Although scientific support for aphrodisiacs is inconclusive, the connection between certain foods and increased sex drive has been documented by several cultures for thousands of years.

-Casanova was rumored to have eaten 50 oysters every morning, while Montezuma was said to have drank large amounts of chocolate spiced with chili peppers every day, they must have been onto something!
+Casanova was rumored to have eaten 50 oysters every morning while Montezuma was said to have drunk large amounts of chocolate spiced with chili peppers every day—they must have been onto something!

 Some foods, such as figs, avocado and bananas, have been deemed aphrodisiacs based on exotic appearance or resemblance to certain body parts.
-Others, like garlic, ginger and chili peppers are called aphrodisiacs because of they increase blood circulation.
-Foods rich in zinc, such as oysters and pine nuts are known to increase levels of testosterone.
+Others, like garlic, ginger and chili peppers increase blood circulation, while foods rich in zinc, like oysters and pine nuts are known to increase levels of testosterone.
 And some foods, like papaya and aniseed, have estrogenic compounds which can induce similar effects to testosterone.

 In theory, combining the arousal-inducing powers of aphrodisiacs can help to increase their potency and desire-inducing effects.
 If this theory holds true, beers brewed with arousal-inducing ingredients like chocolate, ginger, honey, chili peppers and oysters should be considered super aphrodisiacs, right?